Sofiman/BenEaterProgramAssembler/GettingStarted.md

 ### Variables!
 You use variables anywhere in your code.
 Variables can contains a (4 bit, according to Ben Eater's default RAM configuration) integer.
 In your statement it will be replaced by the address of the variabel definition.
-The definition of a variable take one byte (the value), so one line of your program, you can name it for more readable code, it starts with `:{n}` where {n} is the name of your variable, it can contain an 8-bit integer (according to Ben Eater's default RAM configuration) add `,{i}` where i is the integer in decimal.
+The definition of a variable take one byte (the value), so one line of your program, you can name it for more readable code, it starts with `:{n}` where {n} is the name of your variable, it can contain an 8-bit integer (according to Ben Eater's default RAM configuration) add `,{i}` where i is the integer (binary and hex values allowed with prefixes).

 __Examples__:
 Above, we loaded variable X and add it to Y, but we didn't defined them...
 The way to do it: